Corporate Governance

 Reserves Ratio

-LCSS has a reserves ratio of 1.6 for FY22/23.
+LCSS has a reserves ratio of 1.6 for FY23/24.

 Restricted Funds Policy

 LCSS uses restricted funds according to the respective donors and funders’ intend for our programmes.
-Should an excess from the funding result, LCSS communicates with the respective donors and funders on planned usage of the unutilized balance in future periods, if allowed.
+Should an excess from the funding result, LCSS communicates with the respective donors and funders on planned usage of the unutilized balance in future periods, if permissible.

 Risk Management